Brighamia insignis

 Additional Water Information

 In pots, allow plants to dry slightly before watering.
 Overwatering can easily rot and kill the plant or cause fungal infection.
 The thick succulent stem allow plants to store water and survive periods of drought.
 Leaves diminish in size with water stored in plant decreases.
 [2] Ālula can take daily watering as long as they are able to dry out.
 Good drainage and soil aeration are essential.
-[Michael DeMotta, NTBG]
+[Michael DeMotta, National Tropical Botanical Garden]

 Soil must be well drained